adiman1/liveheartrate/Layer 4 - AWS Services/batched_storage.md

 > **Notes**
 > 1) Buffer size - 64 MB (set lowest, cause our data from KDS is a few mb at max (10 mb at max for a 15 mins run).
-> 2) With direct JSON ingestion – min buffer size can be set at 1 mb
+> 2) With direct JSON ingestion – min buffer size can be set at 1 mb.
-> 3) Buffer interval - 60 seconds (set at max value 900, to get a single/couple parquet files in S3 for a 15 min run)
+> 3) Buffer interval - 60 seconds (set at max value 900, to get a single/couple parquet files in S3 for a 15 min run).

 ---